Upload a Captions File in Video on Demand

 - Click the button.

-5. In the Upload a captions file window, click the button to find and select the captions file (SRT or DFXP).
-Select the for the captions file.
-Type the that will appear in the captions selector when a viewer accesses the video's caption options.
-Click .
+5. In the Upload a captions file window select button to find and select the captions file (SRT or DFXP).

 The Actions icons next to each captions file allows you to perform the following actions: